jcpaik/sofa-manuscript/Progress.md

+Monotone sofas outline
+1. Define the parallelogram and standard position.
+Put a sofa in standard position.
+2. Introduce generalization of sofas with a general set of angles -- hallway intersection.
+Mention that a sofa is a hallway intersection with angle set from 0 to omega.
+We work with hallway intersections from now on.
+3. Define what is a pushed hallway.
+Show that pushed hallway contains the hallway intersection.
+Now the intersection is both in the parallelogram and all the intersection of pushed hallways.
+4. Define what is a cap.
+Define what is a cap of an arbitrary shape in standard position.
+Show that it is indeed a cap.
+5. Mention that a hallway intersection is inside the parallelogram and pushed hallways.
+This breaks down into the cap of $S$ and the niche.
+Define the niche of a curve or a cap.
+Define the monotonization.
+6. First, we show that if $K$ is the cap of a hallway intersection $S$, then the monotonization $K \setminus \mathcal{M}(K)$ is also connected so it's also a hallway intersection.
+	1. Whenever some $\mathbf{x}_K(t)$ is in $K$, then $T_K(t)$ is inside $K \setminus \delta K$ as well.
+	2. $\mathcal{N}(K)$ inside $K \setminus \delta(K)$ -> connected.

+Perturbation of x -> x still contained in new cap K. x contained in new cap K -> triangular set also contained in K.

+- A sofa admits any rotated hallways.
+- Any connected shape that admits rotated hallways is
+-

 - Revising (more urgent and important)
 	- [ ] Revise the monotone sofas section
 		- [ ] Make the monotonization process simpler
+			- [ ] Make new outline
 	- [ ] Add figures for the monotone sofas section
 		- [ ] Monotonization of a sofa
 		- [ ] Monotone sofas with rotation angle less than 90